ssardina-agts/agtcity-sarl-mw/README.md

 **Version convention**: `Major.Minor.<SARL Version>`.
 For example, 1.3.0.7.2 is version 1.3 for SARL 0.7.2.

+This framework can be accessible via JitPack at https://jitpack.io/#org.bitbucket.ssardina-research/sarl-agtcity-mw by adding the corresponding dependency and repository on the `pom.xml`.

 ## PREREQUISITES

 * Java Runtime Environment (JRE) and Java Compiler (javac) v1.8 (sun version recommended)
 * Maven project management and comprehension tool (to meet dependencies, compile, package, run).
 * SARL modules and execution engine
+	* SARL version to be used determined via env variable `SARL_VERSION`, e.g., `export SARL_VERSION=0.7.2`
-	* Version tested: 0.6.1.
+	* Version tested: 0.6.1, 0.7.2
 	* Obtained via Maven automatically from <http://mvnrepository.com/artifact/io.sarl.maven>
-* If you want to use Prolog knowledge-bases:
+* If you want to use Prolog knowledge-bases in your SARL agent check [this](https://bitbucket.org/snippets/ssardina/bezbBx/swi-prolog-in-sarl-agent-controllers).
-    * [SWI Prolog](http://www.swi-prolog.org/): a state of the art Prolog system.
-	    * Version >7.4.x with [JPL](http://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/jpl.html%27)) Bidirectional interface with Java (package **swi-prolog-java** in Linux)
-    * [Mochalog](https://github.com/ssardina/mochalog) (optional): a rich bidirectional interface between the Java Runtime and the SWI-Prolog interpreter inspired by JPL.
-	    * Obtained via Maven automatically from Github repository via JitPack: <https://jitpack.io/#mochalog/mochalog>.
-        * Check the Mocha Wiki to understsand how to install and use it in your agent.

 ## DEVELOP THE MIDDLEWARE FURTHER